Agoric/documentation/main/REPL/sharingService.md

 - `addEntry(key, value)` (`sharedMap` method)
 - `lookup(key)` (`sharedMap` method)

-The way to use it is to call createBoard() with a name that you share with someone else.
-They then call grabBoard() and pass the name you gave.
-If they get a valid corkboard, then you have a private channel.
-If they don't get it, then someone else must have tried to grab the name first, and you can discard that one and try again.
-Once you each have an end, either of you can call addEntry(key, value) to store an object, which the other party can retrieve with lookup(key).

 Use `sharingService` by:
 1. Calling `createSharedMap(name)` to create a `sharedMap` object with the specified name.
 If the name is already used, it returns an error and